 - Work mobility in the EU, such the EURES network, the rights connected to European citizenship and other aspects and how can the opportunities of the common labor market be used.

-The target group of the project is young people and recently graduates willing to look at their situation with a wide perspective and include the European dimension to their life plans.
+The target group of the project was young people and recently graduates willing to look at their situation with a wide perspective and include the European dimension to their life plans.

-The results of the project are on the one hand the created intellectual outputs, on the other hand the impact of these outputs on the educational institutions and on the people involved in the educational activities.
-We expect impact on three groups of people:
+The results of the project were on the one hand the created intellectual outputs, on the other hand the impact of these outputs on the educational institutions and on the people involved in the educational activities. the project was aimed at the following three groups of people:

 - the people working in the supporting institutions – employees of labour offices, educational institutions etc.,